ember-learn/handbook/ember-releases.md

 ## Deprecations

+💁 manual process

 1. Clone [deprecation-app](https://github.com/ember-learn/deprecation-app).
 2. To see deprecations in `ember-source`, you can visit [https://deprecations.emberjs.com/v3.x/](https://deprecations.emberjs.com/v3.x/).
 3. Check if there are deprecations listed under "Upcoming Features" that are a part of the new release (e.g. `v3.25`).
+If there are, proceed with this step, if there are not, you can skip to the Guides step.
 4. Find the relevant Markdown file in `/content/ember/v3` folder.
 5. Update the frontmatter `since: "Upcoming Features"` to `since: "v3.25"`.
 6. Repeat steps 2-5 for deprecations in `ember-data`. ([https://deprecations.emberjs.com/ember-data/v3.x](https://deprecations.emberjs.com/ember-data/v3.x))